 They do look quite similar, but they have major physical differences.
-When you understand what those differences are, you should be able to tell without confusion.
+When you understand what those differences are, you should be able to identify each without confusion.

 In size, they do look equal – at least at first glance.
 In fact, size might not be the first feature to use to check the differences.
-But if it’s the only option available, study records show that Crocodiles are heavier and longer compared to alligators.
+But if it’s the only option available, records show that crocodiles are heavier and longer compared to alligators.

-Crocodiles in the US are only found in the southernmost tip of Florida.
-While Alligators can be found in other southern states like Louisiana, Carolinas and big old Taxes.
-It’s safe to say that based on the observations made, alligators are capable of withstanding slightly colder temperatures than crocodiles.
+Crocodiles in the US are only found in the southernmost tip of Florida while alligators can be found in other southern states like Louisiana and big old Texas.
+It’s safe to say that based on observations, alligators are capable of withstanding slightly colder temperatures than crocodiles.

-Some saltwater crocodiles, however, have a more green-grey-ish coloured skin.
+Some saltwater crocodiles, however, have a more green-gray-ish coloured skin.

-Alligators on the other hand are found in dark green, dark grey or black-brownish colour.
+Alligators on the other hand are found in dark green, dark grey or black-brownish colours.